damemay/vb/README.md

 # vulkan boilerstrap

-Vulkan boilerplate/bootstrap tailored for my own usage written in C++20 standard with somewhat C-ish style.
+Vulkan boilerplate/bootstrap with SDL3 window tailored for my own usage written in C++20 standard with somewhat C-ish style.

 It's not a one stop solution.
 It's made more to learn Vulkan API and it's possibilities without limiting myself to creating one kind of a rendering engine.